Drawing in space

 Tamzin project managed and authored a fine art book about the artist Peter Furlonger.
 Drawing in Space: The Art of Peter Furlonger is a vibrant survey of an artist’s extraordinarily varied oeuvre.
-The book is devoted to showcasing a lifetime of multi-disciplinary work with studio glass and stone, in addition to designs for screen-prints and stained glass.
+The book is devoted to showcasing a lifetime of multi-disciplinary work with studio glass and stone.
+It also highlights Peter’s designs for screen-prints and stained glass.

 Tamzin was subsequently commissioned to write a long-form essay about Peter’s work for the US fine art publication Letter Arts Review Vol.30.
 As she writes: ‘Despite his secluded existence, the artist is a wonderful companion, the clarity of his conversation as lucid and precise as his glass: witty, exacting and always thought provoking.’

-Peter’s work is held by the V&A, London and the National Museum of Scotland.
+Peter’s work is held by the Victoria & Albert Museum in London and the National Museum of Scotland.
 He was commissioned by Julia Darling to design and carve the headstone for her resting place in Newcastle upon Tyne.